Solana trading bots guide (2026 edition)

 Arbitrage bots

 The challenge?
-Those price gaps don’t last.
+Those price gaps don't last.
 When the market moves, every arbitrage bot sees it, and the fastest one wins.
+To compete, you need:

-• Real-time updates from multiple pools;
+• Real-time updates from multiple pools, ideally via Yellowstone gRPC with server-side filters

-• Fast quote evaluation (usually in Rust or async Python/Go);
+• Fast quote evaluation (usually in Rust or async Python/Go)

-• Minimal latency when submitting the trade;
+• Minimal latency when submitting the trade—Jito bundle, multi-relay

-• Slippage controls and fallback logic if the price changes mid-flight.
+• Slippage controls and fallback logic if the price changes mid-flight

 Many modern bots also simulate the trade first (via simulateTransaction) to avoid losing gas on bad routes.